-The judges were Edison Liu, president and CEO of Jackson Laboratory, Mike Ballesteros, director of diagnostic and medical products manufacturing for Puritan Medical Products, and Julene Gervais, host of Greenlight Maine.
+The judges were Edison Liu, president and CEO of Jackson Laboratory.
+Mike Ballesteros, director of diagnostic and medical products manufacturing for Puritan Medical Products, and Julene Gervais, host of Greenlight Maine.
 They and virtual attendees voted for the winners.
-The $2,500 prize was provided by event sponsor Machias Savings Bank.
+Event sponsor Machias Savings Bank provided the $2,500 prize.

 Jennifer Litteral launched Coffee Hound in 2013 as a coffee shop in Bar Harbor and has since done more than $3 million in sales.
 During the past year, pre-COVID, she had already taken significant steps to diversify and scale her cafe-based business by licensing the brand to Sunday River Ski Resort and opening an industrial coffee roasting facility in Brewer.

-When Mossy Ledge Spirits’ revenue stream from their Etna tasting-room took a significant hit due to the mandatory closure, owner Jesse Lupo secured partnerships to begin making hand sanitizer to assist with the state’s supply shortage.
+When Mossy Ledge Spirits’ revenue stream from their Etna tasting-room took a significant hit due to the mandatory closure, owner Jesse Lupo secured partnerships to make hand sanitizer to assist with the state’s supply shortage.

-UpStart Maine is a coalition of programs and organizations striving to build the entrepreneurial ecosystem in the Bangor Region.
-The group works to fuel entrepreneurship by forging connections with the larger community and connecting startups with the people, services and resources they need.
-Click here for more information or contact Emma Wilson, entrepreneurship events and marketing coordinator at the University of Maine’s office of innovation and economic development: [email protected] or 207-280-0877.
+UpStart Maine is a coalition of programs and organizations striving to build the Bangor Region’s entrepreneurial ecosystem.
+The group works to fuel entrepreneurship by forging connections with the larger community and connecting startups with the people, services, and resources they need.
+Click here for more information or contact Emma Wilson, entrepreneurship events and marketing coordinator at the University of Maine’s office of innovation and economic development, [email protected], or 207-280-0877.

 Coffee Hound is also one of 44 entrepreneurs throughout Maine participating in the Maine Center for Entrepreneurs’ 2020 Top Gun program, the annual start-up cultivation competition that culminates in a $25,000 prize.